CheapMeow/cheapmeow.github.io/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 Primary fluid variables like velocity store in grids.

-But in PIC it is not...?
+> But in PIC it is not...?
+>
+> I come up with store velocity on particles firstly but not secondary field.
+>
+> Maybe it is a differences in thinking between me and author.
+>
+> I think when author says "track secondary field" first, he put PIC section to the next.
+It explains why author doesn't say particles track velocity firstly.

 Use kernel function to transfer value from particles to the grid.